Aake (film)

-The movie is an official remake of the 2015 Tamil movie Maya.
-It is the second collaboration of executive producer Yogish Dwarakish -director Chaitanya- hero Chiranjeevi trio after Aatagara.
-The movie marked the entry of Eros International in Kannada film industry.
-This was also the last Kannada movie to be released before the implementation of GST.

 Plot

 The film runs on two seemingly separate plots simultaneously.
 In one, a single mother in Bengaluru is trying to make a living out of her floundering acting career.
 In the second, an artist is in London assigned to draw illustrations for a book about a ghost that haunts a locked out mental asylum.

 It is only towards the end that the two plots merge and the audience gets to understand the suspense and the missing blocks.